 As much fun as it is, there are some surprising challenges you’ll need to overcome if you want to make epic sledding pictures.
 Let’s talk about camera settings and shooting techniques so you can get great pictures quickly and focus on having fun.

 Why is white balance at the top of the list?
 It’s simple, but you’ve got to pay attention to it, especially when you start shooting JPEGs, as we’ll discuss below.
-Although you may be making pictures on a sunny day unless the sun is shining directly on your subjects their faces will actually be illuminated by the blue sky and they will look really blue.
+Although you may be making pictures on a sunny day unless the sun is shining directly on your subjects, the blue sky will actually be illuminating them and they will look really blue.
 If it’s a sunny day, choose the cloudy or shade white balance setting so everyone looks warm and healthy when they’re not facing the sun.
-Don’t choose auto white balance because the camera is easily fooled by everyone’s colorful snow clothes and it will shift the color from shot to shot.
+Don’t choose auto white balance because everyone’s colorful snow clothes easily fool the camera and it will shift the color from shot to shot.
 In the pictures here, I used the cloudy setting.